pavankris/refinance/README.md

 **Output**
 `('total_interest_paid: ', 527393.0127732742, ' in_months:', 345, ' with_monthly_payment', 4032.1967741793305)`

-The total interest paid for the loan and how many months will the loan payout and what's the monthly payment You need to add with_monthly_payment and extra monthly from the row to see how much monthly is actually going from your bank.
+The total interest paid for the loan and how many months will the loan payout and what's the monthly payment.
+You need to add with_monthly_payment and extra monthly from the row to see how much monthly is actually going from your bank.

 **Ideal would be to make sure the loan term doesn't change from refinance, so adjust extra monthly in refinance row and calculate the gain because of refinance**